Issue Deep Dive

 ODA Spending

 Canada’s funding commitments for climate have fluctuated in recent years, primarily due to irregularities in the timing of disbursements.
-Funding increased in 2021 to US$638 million, as this is the first year of Canada's commitment to double its international climate finance to CAD5.3 billion ( US$4.2 billion) over 2021-2026.
+Funding increased in 2021 to US$646 million and again in 2022 to US$1.2 billion, with 2021 being the first year of Canada's commitment to double its international climate finance to US$4.2 billion over 2021-2026.

 Multilateral Spending and Commitments

 Canada’s budget for climate finance remained static between its Paris Agreement pledge in 2016 and FY2020/21.
-At G7 Summit in June 2021, Canada announced it will double climate finance allocations from CAD2.7 billion ( US$2.2 billion), its Paris Agreement Pledge, to CAD5.3 billion ( US$4.2 billion).
+At G7 Summit in June 2021, Canada announced it would double climate finance allocations from US$2.2 billion, its Paris Agreement Pledge, to US$4.2 billion.
+According to the Canadian government, 40% of this will be allocated to climate adaptation projects.
 However, as analysis by the Canadian International Development Platform suggests, the impact of this increase will depend greatly on how effectively Canada spends these additional funds.

 Key Bodies